-Throughout the reporting period ("RY") 2015, Nordstrom deployed efforts to determine the sourcing mines or location of origin for 3TG contained in its NPG products with the greatest possible specificity.
+Throughout the reporting period ("RY") 2016, Nordstrom continued to deploy its efforts to determine the sourcing mines or location of origin for 3TG contained in its NPG products with the greatest possible specificity.

-The Company's due diligence efforts indicate that for RY 2015, 97% of NPG's suppliers produced products that do not contain 3TG deemed necessary to the functionality or production of the product.
-Approximately 1% of NPG's suppliers were determined to either produce products for NPG that originated from smelters or refiners certified as conflict-free or are not known to use metal processors that source from the DRC or its adjoining countries: Angola, Burundi, Central African Republic, Republic of the Congo, Rwanda, South Sudan, Tanzania, Uganda and Zambia (collectively, the "Covered Countries").
-Nordstrom was unable to determine the source of origination for the 3TG contained in the products produced by the remaining 2%, or seven, NPG suppliers.
-Each of the smelters or refiners ("SORs") were identified, however, all except for two Organization for Economic Cooperation and Development's ("OECD") risk level one SORs were determined to be certified as Conflict Free Smelter Program ("CFSP")-compliant.
+The Company's due diligence efforts indicate that for RY 2016, 97% of NPG's suppliers produced products that do not contain 3TG deemed necessary to the functionality or production of the product.
+Approximately 2% of NPG's suppliers were determined to either produce products for NPG that originated from smelters or refiners certified as conflict-free or are not known to use metal processors that source from the DRC or its adjoining countries: Angola, Burundi, Central African Republic, Republic of the Congo, Rwanda, South Sudan, Tanzania, Uganda and Zambia (collectively, the "Covered Countries").
+Nordstrom was unable to determine the source of origination for the 3TG contained in the products produced by the remaining approximate 1%, or five, NPG suppliers.
+Each of the smelters or refiners ("SORs") were identified, however, all except for one Organization for Economic Cooperation and Development's ("OECD") risk level one SORs was determined to be certified as Conflict Free Smelter Program ("CFSP")-compliant.
 Nordstrom neither has sufficient information nor a reasonable belief that the products provided by NPG's suppliers contain 3TG sourced from mines or smelters directly or indirectly funding conflict in the Covered Countries.

-Consistent with the objectives of Nordstrom's Conflict Minerals Program, the Company continued to strengthen its due diligence efforts during the RY 2015 and mitigate any risk that its Conflict Minerals sourcing practices could directly or indirectly fund conflict in the Covered Countries, including:
+Consistent with the objectives of Nordstrom's Conflict Minerals Program, the Company continued to strengthen its due diligence efforts during the RY 2016 and mitigate any risk that its Conflict Minerals sourcing practices could directly or indirectly fund conflict in the Covered Countries, including:

-· continuously assessing internal conflict minerals rule compliance processes in order to maintain a high Conflict Minerals survey response rate;
+• continuously assessing internal conflict minerals rule compliance processes in order to maintain a high Conflict Minerals survey response rate;

-RY 2013 RY 2014 RY 2015 Nordstrom's Conflict Minerals Survey Response Rate 100% 100% 100% engaging NPG direct suppliers that manufacture products containing 3TG from undetermined sources to establish alternate sources of 3TG; and reevaluating our relationships with any NPG suppliers that were unable to identify SORs of products containing 3TG.
+RY 2014 RY 2015 RY 2016 Nordstrom's Conflict Minerals Survey Response Rate 100% 100% 100% engaging NPG direct suppliers that manufacture products containing 3TG from undetermined sources to establish alternate sources of 3TG; and reevaluating our relationships with any NPG suppliers that were unable to identify SORs of products containing 3TG.

-RY 2013 RY 2014 RY 2015
+RY 2014 RY 2015 RY 2016

 NPG direct suppliers providing products that contain 3TG from an

-undetermined source 5% 3% 2%
+undetermined source 3% 2% 1%